Am I the only one dreaming of patio furniture that’s WAY outside the budget!?

 - Remove the metal reinforcing mesh from the form and set it aside.

-Pouring the Concrete Dining Table
+How to Pour the Concrete Table Top

 - Place the form on a strong, level work surface.